gamax92/TaliForth/README.md

 ## Introduction

+This copy of Tali Forth is modified to run on the Thistle computer

 Tali Forth is a Subroutine Threaded Code (STC) implementation for the 65c02 closely modeled on the ANS Forth standard.
 I wrote it because I wanted to understand the inner workings of Forth and have a modern implementation of the language for my 65c02 single board computer, the [Übersquirrel](http://uebersquirrel.blogspot.de/).
 It is released in the public domain with no warranty of any kind -- use at your own risk.
 See COPYING.txt for details.

 Tali Forth aims to be, in rough order of priority: